Coyle Girelli

-Coyle Girelli is a British and American recording artist, multi-platinum selling composer, songwriter, record producer, multi-instrumentalist and entrepreneur.
+Coyle Girelli is a British and American recording artist, multi-platinum selling songwriter, composer, record producer, multi-instrumentalist, theater producer and entrepreneur.
+He is a co-founder and CEO of music company Calm and Collected Music Group and CAC Music Publishing and is the founder of entertainment production company Goldfire Productions, as well as being involved in several other business ventures.

 Formerly frontman of alternative rock bands Your Vegas and The Chevin he released his debut solo album, Love Kills, in 2018.
 He has written songs for BTS, Daisy the Great, Robin Schulz, Westlife and many others and co-composed songs for the record breaking French musicals Robin des Bois and Les Trois Mousquetaires.
 His sophomore solo album Funland was released in February 2022 to critical acclaim and his third solo album "Museum Day" released in autumn 2023.
+His fourth solo album "Out Of This Town" was released on Sun Records in 2025 and featured a collection of songs written with legendary songwriter Mac Davis.

 Early life

 Girelli grew up in Otley, West Yorkshire.
 There he attended Prince Henry's Grammar School where he met the 3 other founding members of Your Vegas.

 Girelli attended University of Leeds, completing a degree in Law and Criminology.

 Music career

-Your Vegas 2005-2011
+Your Vegas 2005–2011

 Girelli, along with Mat Steel, Jon Langford, Mal Taylor and Mark Heaton, formed alternative rock band Your Vegas in 2005 while studying at Leeds University.
 He was the singer and songwriter in Your Vegas.
 The band released several self-produced singles in the UK before signing to Universal Republic in 2007 and releasing debut album A Town And Two Cities in May 2008.

 The band extensively toured across the US and Canada, completing a series of North American tours including two tours with The Bravery, two full North American tours with Duran Duran and a run with Shiny Toy Guns.
 Your Vegas performed at various US Music festivals, including The Bamboozle, Bonnaroo, Lollapalooza, SXSW and All Points West.

 Girelli made his network television with Your Vegas in the US on Last Call with Carson Daly with Your Vegas.

 Your Vegas founded their own celebrity football team along with MLS Magazine called Champions United.
 On 22 November 2008, they played a charity football match against Hollywood United.
 Proceeds raised from the event went towards helping hurricane victims in Houston.
 Since the event, Girelli has participated in a number of Hollywood United games and events.

 Steven Spielberg's Discovery Channel documentary Rising: Rebuilding Ground Zero to commemorate the 10th anniversary of the 11 September terrorist attack in New York used "Salvador" written by Girelli as its theme music.